GovTechSG/seed-documentation/known-issues.md

 # Known issues

-**Issue:** User intermittently experience access denied error when accessing SGTS services using Cloudflare WARP.
-The error message  states that your account does not have access.
+**Issue:** When accessing SGTS services using Cloudflare WARP, user intermittently experience an error message which states *That account does not have access* .

-**Solution:** Refer to the question **I intermittently experience access denied error when accessing SGTS services using Cloudflare WARP** on the [Cloudflare WARP FAQ](faqs/cloudflare-warp-known-issues).
+Refer to the question **I intermittently experience the error message: *That account does not have access* when accessing SGTS services using Cloudflare WARP** on the [Cloudflare WARP FAQ](faqs/cloudflare-warp-known-issues).
 If you still need support, raise an [incident support request](support-channels).